-The practice will re-open for patients on 15th June 2020.
-In line with government guidelines and recommendations, we will have a phased return to work.
+The practice re-opened for patients on 15th June 2020.
+In line with government guidelines and recommendations, we had a phased return to work.
 We will prioritise patients who need urgent and essential treatments and will therefore be limited in the types of treatments we can offer in the initial opening phase.

 We will initially prioritise seeing:

 This will then be extended to other patient groups as we complete the initial phase.
 We will then be able to see:

 During the Covid-19 pandemic the front door of the practice will remain locked.
 All patients need to call the practice if they want to be seen.

 All patients will be triaged on the phone by the receptionist and a dentist or a qualified dental nurse before booking their appointments.